University Courses Program

 University Courses seek to advance innovation, trans-institutional learning, multicultural learning and big questions by:

 - Approaching a subject matter with a novel methodology, addressing research through a multidisciplinary lens

 - Taking an interdisciplinary approach to create or leverage collaborations across fields as it relates to both teaching and discovery

 - Educating the whole student and promoting lifelong learning

 - Address enduring historical questions, cross-cutting societal themes, and today’s most captivating challenges

-A special designation of Multicultural University Course will be applied to courses that specifically address multiculturalism, racial/ethnic issues, identity literacy and/or cultural competency within an interdisciplinary setting.
+A special designation of Multicultural University Course was applied to courses that specifically address multiculturalism, racial/ethnic issues, identity literacy and/or cultural competency within an interdisciplinary setting.